 vsftpd

-, by editing the file /etc/vsftpd.conf
+, by editing the file/etc/vsftpd.conf

-and un-commenting the linesanonymous_enable=NO
+and un-commenting the lines

 local_enable=YES